 As a barbecue fan, I have eaten BBQ in a lot of places, but the food at Midwood was like no other.
 That’s why this restaurant is on my list for the best BBQ in Charlotte.

 I visited this place a few months ago, and from what I had discussed with other people, they were all suggesting trying the burnt ends.
 And they were right; the burnt ends were very tasty.

-What is interesting about this place is that they have started their own line of BBQ sauces.
-You can choose from Matt’s Original to the Eastern North Carolina Vinegar, the South Carolina Mustard, and Paco’s Chipotle Sauce.
+Interestingly, this place is that they have started their own line of BBQ sauces.
+You can choose from Matt’s Original to the Eastern North Carolina Vinegar, the South Carolina Mustard, and Paco’s Chipotle hot Sauce.

 I would have to turn in my foodie card if I didn’t buy all of them, which is exactly what I did.
 I liked them all, but of course, you must have a favorite.
 My favorite sauce was Paco’s Chipotle, which is spicy but not too much for me, but just enough to make my BBQ the tastiest one.

 923 Belmont Ave, Charlotte, NC 28205-2712 // +1 980-224-7584

 Sweet Lew’s is one of the top local favorites when it comes to the definition of the best BBQ in Charlotte.

 My suggestion would be to order as much as possible and get a few bites from everything that you have on the table, because, oh my, the food is amazing here.

 Whether it’s a pork sandwich, house-made spicy sausage, ribs, even briskets, you will not regret it.
 While you are reading this, just open their website and watch the opening video.

 You will need only a few seconds to jump into your car and go over there to have lunch.
 Make sure you try Lew’s in your quest to find the best barbecue sandwiches in Charlotte.